stefusilviu/dsp-styleguide/README.md

 $ git push

-# Then create te release
+# Then create the release
 ```

 For detailed explanation on how things work, checkout [Nuxt.js docs](https://nuxtjs.org).